-It is a condition precedent to the issuance of the 2002 Bonds that the Corporation obtain a confirmation of ratings on the Prior Bonds.
-The Corporation has applied for ratings of the 2002 Bonds by Fitch Ratings ("Fitch"), Standard & Poor's ("Standard & Poor's") and Moody's Investors Service, Inc. ("Moody's).
-While the Corporation expects to receive rating confirmations with respect to the Prior Bonds from the Ratings Agencies, and that the 2002 Bonds will be rated AAA by Fitch and Standard & Poor's and Aaa by Moody's, there can be no assurance that such expectations will be realized.
+It is a condition precedent to the issuance of the 2005 Bonds that the Corporation obtain a confirmation of ratings on the Prior Bonds.
+The Corporation has applied for ratings of the 2005 Bonds by Fitch Ratings ("Fitch"), Standard & Poor's Rating Services, a division of the McGraw-Hill Companies, Inc. ("Standard & Poor's") and Moody's Investors Service, Inc. ("Moody's).
+While the Corporation expects to receive rating confirmations with respect to the Prior Bonds from the Ratings Agencies, and that the 2005 Bonds will be rated AAA by Fitch and Standard & Poor's and Aaa by Moody's, there can be no assurance that such expectations will be realized.
 Such ratings reflect only the respective views of Fitch, Standard & Poor's and Moody's at the time such ratings are assigned.
 An explanation of any such respective ratings can only be obtained from Fitch, Standard & Poor's and Moody's as appropriate.
-There can be no assurance that such expectation of time or that any or all will not be revised downward, limited or withdrawn entirely.
-Any such downward revision, limitation or withdrawal may adversely affect the market price of the 2002 Bonds.
+There can be no assurance that such ratings will continue for any given period of time or that any or all will not be revised downward, limited or withdrawn entirely.
+Any such downward revision, limitation or withdrawal may adversely affect the market price of the 2005 Bonds.